Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

-The origin of rotation is clearly seen in Fig \ref{fig:hi_tt}a, where the polymer disturbance velocity causes rotational flow in the $xz$ (extension-neutral) plane.
-We note that the ring does retract slightly during the rotation, as seen in the Supplemental Information movie III, so the motion is not purely tank-treading.
-Additionally, we see at a later time, where the ring has rotated around its contour by $\approx$ \ang{90}, that the rotational field has returned to primarily extensional flow, although with notable gradients still in the $z$-direction at the ring ends, $\tilde{x} \approx \pm 40$ (Fig \ref{fig:hi_tt}b).
+The origin of rotation is clearly seen in Fig. \ref{fig:hi_tt}b, where the polymer disturbance velocity causes rotational flow in the $xz$ (extension-neutral) plane.
+At a later time, where the ring has rotated around its contour by $\approx$ \ang{90}.
+The flow then returns to planar extensional.
 This evolution of the flow field is directly connected to the motion of neighboring chains.
 In the simulation movie we highlight three linear polymers which primarily drive the flow.
-At $\epsilon = 18.1$ (start of the movie), two linear chains which appear overlapping in the extension-compression plane but with a separation in the neutral direction of approximately the ring stretch, $\Delta z_R \approx z_{L1} - z_{L2}$.
+At $\epsilon = 18.1$ (start of the movie), two linear chains appear overlapping in the extension-compression plane but with a separation in the neutral direction of approximately the ring stretch, $\Delta z_R \approx z_{L1} - z_{L2}$.
 The linear chains are highly stretched with nearly constant $z$ positions along their contours.
 The two linear chains are advecting in opposite directions with respect to the axis of extension due to their center of mass positions in the applied flow.
 The superposition of their disturbance velocities leads to the rotational field.
-Once the linear chains have advected away from the ring, their disturbance decays and the rotational field dissipates, leading to the gradient in the $z$-direction seen in Fig \ref{fig:hi_tt}b.
-A third chain is highlighted which plays a minor role, and other chains which contribute to the total flow are made transparent for visual clarity.
-Note that at two points during the movie the polymer positions appear to undergo a large instantaneous translation.
-This is simply an artifact of visualizing the periodic boundary conditions in a deforming simulation box and does not represent the dynamics as they occur in simulation.
+Once the linear chains have advected away from the ring, their disturbance decays and the rotational field dissipates.